angular/angular/aio/content/guide/component-overview.md

 ## Next steps

-* For an archictural overview of components, see [Introduction to components and templates](guide/architecture-components).
+* For an architectural overview of components, see [Introduction to components and templates](guide/architecture-components).
 * For additional options you can use when creating a component, see [Component](api/core/Component) in the API Reference.
 * For more information on styling components, see [Component styles](guide/component-styles).
 * For more information on templates, see [Template syntax](guide/template-syntax).